onox/orka/docs/numerics/tensors/expressions.md

 Count : constant Element := Object.Reduce (Expression_Sum, 0.0);
 ```

+If an expression is associative, then function `Reduce_Associative` instead
+of `Reduce` can be used.

 The second parameter of the function `Reduce` contains the initial value of
 the result and may be used as the actual parameter of one of the two arguments
 when evaluating an expression.
 For example, when computing the sum, the